 Starbucks coffee is ubiquitous.

-Crime is on everyone’s lips these days in Albuquerque but the conditions that breed crime aren’t likely to be fixed anytime soon.
-Crime used to be considered a morality problem but is now talked about as an economic problem.
-If we just keep pumping money towards the crime problem here, it will be solved, our Mayor says.
+Crime is on everyone’s lips in Albuquerque but the conditions that breed crime here aren’t likely to be fixed anytime soon.
+Crime used to be called a morality problem but it is now talked up as an economic problem.
+Our Mayor assures us that If we pump enough money towards the crime problem, it will be solved.